 The island as a whole is covered with more forest today than when it was most intensively cultivated, but since animals are grazing the whole island, forests are sparse and bright.

 Today, we care for the reserve by keeping grazing animals which prevents the grounds from overgrowth.
 The fields can be kept open by using machines but the uneven and rocky pastures can only be preserved by grazing cows and sheep.

 In winter, the fodder harvested on fields and ”Sävömaren” are used to feed the animals.
 Cultivation is done exclusively with manure produced by animals on the farm.
 New sowing on the fields is done infrequently which favors the great variety of grass and herbs.
 The quality of the fodder varies and the nutritional value is quite low.

 Clearing and pollarding

 On pastures, the animals attend to most of the nature care.
 In some areas we cut down brush wood that grazing animals can or will not eat.
-This is mainly alder and in some places small pine plants.
-We also car for periodical pollarding of trees on the island.
+This is mainly older and in some places small pine plants.
+We also care for periodical pollarding of trees on the island.
 Occasionally we cut down single trees in the forest pastures in order to imitate the kind of clearing that has been executed historically.